10,000+Completed ProjectsLow-voltage and surveillance work across Oakville, Halton Region, and the GTA.

 Exterior camera positions face salt air, mist, and high ambient light from water reflection.
 IP67-rated weatherproofing is standard.
 IR performance is confirmed against seasonal light conditions.
 Mounting angles are adjusted to reduce south-facing glare on summer mornings.

-Trafalgar & Dundas Corridor
+Trafalgar & Dundas corridor

 Retail, professional services, and light industrial properties along Trafalgar Road and the Dundas/QEW commercial zones.
 Parking perimeter, entrance funnel, and loading area coverage require a different zone-planning approach than residential.
 NVR is secured in a back office or server room.